henrygranieri/microsoft-365-docs/microsoft-365/security/defender-endpoint/application-deployment-via-mecm.md

 11. In the **User Experience** section, you can choose what suits your environment and click **Next**.
 For **Installation program visibility**, it's advisable to install with **Normal visibility** during phase testing then change it to **Minimized** for general deployment.
      >[!TIP]
-     > Maximum allowed runtime can be lowered from (default) 120 minutes to 30 minutes.
+     > Maximum allowed runtime can be lowered from (default) 120 minutes to 60 minutes.

      :::image type="content" source="images/user-experience-in-deployment-type-wizard.png" alt-text="Screenshot that shows user experience in deployment-type wizard.":::

 12. Click **Next** on Requirements.
 13. Click **Next** on Dependencies.
 14. Click **Next** until completion screen comes up, then **Close**.
 15. Keep clicking next until the completion of Application Wizard.
-Verify all have been green checked.
+Verify all has a green checkmark.
-16. Close the wizard, right click on the recently created application and deploy it to your down-level-server collection.
+16. Close the wizard, right click on the recently created application and deploy it to your down-level-server collection.Locally, the installation can be confirmed at Software Center.
+For details, check the CM logs at C:\Windows\CCM\Logs\AppEnforce.log
      :::image type="content" source="images/deploy-application.png" alt-text="Screenshot that shows deployment of created application." lightbox="images/deploy-application.png":::
 17. Verify in MECM>Monitoring>Deployments the status of this migration.
+18. Troubleshooting .ETL files will be created and automatically saved locally in each server at this location C:\Windows\ccmcache\#\.
+These files can be leveraged by support to troubleshoot any onboarding issues.

       :::image type="content" source="images/deployment-status.png" alt-text="Screenshot that shows deployment status check." lightbox="images/deployment-status.png":::